FIWARE/catalogue/processing/README.md

 recording, etc. The Stream Oriented GE will be particularly useful and intuitive for developers familiar with Java EE and JavaScript technologies, although its capabilities are also exposed through agnostic interoperable network interfaces that can be consumed from any other language of system.
-In a nutshell, It makes possible the development of complex interactive multimedia communications in a fast, simple and easy way.
+In summary, it makes possible the development of complex interactive multimedia communications in a fast, simple and easy way.